Syntax

 To create a basic variable you'll give the variable a name without spaces or special characters and wrap it in double curly braces like so:

 and the name of the property on the object.
-This is called dot notation and is what we use to target sub-properties of objects.
+This is called and is what we use to target sub-properties of objects.

 or you can display a single item in a list like so: